neon-bindings/website/docs/hello-world.md

 ```shell
 $ neon build
 ```
+This will create a release build for us.
 Assuming we didn't make any mistakes, we can test out our new Neon module at the Node console:

 ```shell
 $ node